nothingnothings/HostCorps/README.md

 # HostCorps

 Website of a fictional hosting provider company.
 Built with HTML5, CSS3 and vanilla JavaScript.
 The webApp can be acessed [here](https://nothingnothings.github.io/HostCorps).
-This version of the app was made without Webpack; the Webpack version can be found [here](https://github.com/nothingnothings/HostCorpsWebpackVersion).
+This version of the app was made without Webpack; the Webpack version, with a GitHub Actions deployment workflow, can be found [here](https://github.com/nothingnothings/HostCorpsWebpackVersion).

 ## Technologies